HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/wcm_authoring/authoring_portlet/content_management_artifacts/elements/wcm_dev_elements_ai_assistance.md

-# AI assistance for descriptions, keyword generation, and sentiment analysis in a content item
+# AI assistance for description and keyword generation in a content item

-This section provides the steps on how to use AI assistance for generating descriptions, keywords, and getting sentiment analysis on content elements.
+This section provides the steps on how to use AI assistance for generating description and keywords on content elements.

 ## Prerequisite

-Before you can use AI-assisted features for sentiment analysis of content, keyword extraction from content, and auto summarization of content element, refer to the following steps to enable AI Analysis:
+Before you can use AI-assisted features for keyword extraction from content and auto summarization of content element, refer to the following steps to enable AI Analysis:

 - [Web content AI analysis for Kubernetes Deployment](../../../../../get_started/plan_deployment/container_deployment/wcm_content_ai_analysis.md)
 - [Web content AI analysis for traditional deployment](../../../../../get_started/plan_deployment/traditional_deployment/wcm_env/wcm_ai_analysis.md)